 Meeting With Us & Money Laundering Checks

 We are required to confirm the identity and verify the address of each of our customers.
 We are therefore obliged to meet you in person and take a copy of your ID and proof of your address - it also allows us to put a face to a name.

 For a list of documents we can accept, click here.

 New Client Form Completion

 We’ll send you a new client form via email for you to fill in where we’ll ask you to provide your details along with your current accountants contact information - we’ll ask you for their:

-We’ll get in contact with your previous accountant to request your ‘linking information’.
-This will usually be the last set of accounts or tax return that they submitted on your behalf plus a breakdown of the figures.
-We can only request this information once they’ve completed your final accounts and so it would be worth chasing them to file your final accounts with them asap.
+We’ll then get in contact with your current accountant to request your ‘linking information’ from them.
+They’ll usually provide us with the last set of accounts or tax return that they submitted on your behalf plus a breakdown of the figures.
+We can only request this information once they’ve completed your final accounts or tax return for you.

 We’ll also ask your current accountant whether there is any professional reason why we should not act for you.
 The most common reason that they would object is if you have not paid your final bill with them.